ciaoidea/holographix/README.md

 f = Field(content_id="demo/image", chunk_dir="image.png.holo")

 summary = f.coverage()
-print("present blocks:", summary["present_blocks"],
-      "out of", summary["total_blocks"])
+print("present blocks:", summary["present_blocks"], "out of", summary["total_blocks"])

-img_path = f.best_decode_image()  # writes image.png_recon.png
+img_path = f.best_decode_image()
 print("best decode saved to", img_path)

 f.heal_to("image_healed.holo", target_chunk_kb=32)
 ```

 Healing is policy, not magic.
 It does not recreate missing information.
-It takes the best currently reconstructable percept, re‑encodes it into a fresh holographic population, and restores a clean distribution of coarse and residual data.
-The purpose is to prevent slow entropic decay when fragments are lost over time and to keep the field usable under long‑lived impairment.
+It takes the best currently reconstructable estimate, re‑encodes it into a fresh holographic population, and restores a clean distribution of coarse and residual data so the field stays usable under long‑lived impairment.

-The intuitive picture is “grow new cells from the surviving tissue”: decoding with partial chunks gives you a coherent but lower‑detail percept; healing then increases the chunk population again by re‑encoding that percept so the field stays dense.
-This is effectively a field‑level interpolation: missing residual samples are zero‑filled, but the coarse base and surviving residuals are redistributed into a full set of chunks.

 ---